StanForever/awesome-websites/README.md

 * [https://pdfcandy.com](https://pdfcandy.com/) : Edit PDF free with online PDF editor. :free:
 * [http://protondrive.com](http://protondrive.com/) : Secure digital storage for your online files and data.
 End-to-end encrypted and based in Switzerland. :key:
 * [http://www.patience-is-a-virtue.org](http://www.patience-is-a-virtue.org/) : Website that loads surprisingly fast! :arrows_counterclockwise:
+* [http://pective.com](http://pective.com/) : Pective displays the actual size of any item on your monitor.
+* [https://pipl.com](https://pipl.com/) : With the world's largest people search engine, Pipl is the place to find the person behind the email address, social username or phone number.
+* [https://www.pdfescape.com](https://www.pdfescape.com/) : Lets you can quickly edit PDFs in the browser itself.
+* [https://www.plustransfer.com](https://www.plustransfer.com/) : Transfer files of size up to 5 GB without uploading to a third-party server.
+* [https://www.preceden.com](https://www.preceden.com/) : Preceden is an simple yet powerful timeline maker that helps you quickly create great looking timelines.
+With our intuitive web-based interface, numerous export options, and more, you'll be able to build and share your timeline in no time at all.

 ## Q :
 * [https://quickdraw.withgoogle.com](https://quickdraw.withgoogle.com/) : Can a neural network learn to recognize doodling?
 Help teach it by adding your drawings to the world’s largest doodling data set, shared publicly to help with machine learning research. :pencil2: